 341x Faster: Optimizing a Rust Vector Database to Top-7 on ANN-Benchmarks

 I built a vector database in Rust with a Python API and benchmarked its HNSW search engine against every implementation on ann-benchmarks.com.
 It started at 52 queries per second on SIFT-1M — the standard benchmark dataset from Aumüller et al. (2020).
-After 11 optimizations, two bug fixes, and one embarrassing measurement error, it does 17,746 QPS — projected top-7 on the ann-benchmarks SIFT leaderboard and the highest-ranked pure Rust implementation.
+After ten optimizations, two bug fixes, and one embarrassing measurement error, it does 17,746 QPS — projected top-7 on the ann-benchmarks SIFT leaderboard at 0.999 recall and the highest-ranked Rust HNSW implementation in that regime.

 The full progression: